Skip to content

 inputs version(store Store, name String) Result<List<Version>, Error>!
 List all versions of a table

-Store outputs store inputs table lookup validates store table transforms diff patch merge
+Store outputs store inputs table lookup validates store table creates diff merge merged conflicts integrity derives patch

 Store validates merged types Store StoreTable Conflict Resolution MergeResult